Programs > Brochure

 Costs and Financial Aid

-PIIRS Global Seminars range in proice from $6,000-8,000.
-PIIRS provides generous funding to students admitted to the Global Seminars who receive term financial aid.
+PIIRS Global Seminars cost between $6,000 and $8,000.
+Students accepted into a Global Seminar and receive term financial aid will automatically receive funding toward the course fee based on the level of term aid.
 Possibilities for additional financial support may be available through the Student Activities Funding Engine (SAFE).
-Princeton Subsidized Student Loans, available from the Office of Financial Aid, are also highly recommended over charging costs to a credit card.
-Please consult Financing Options for Students and Parents 2016–17, specifically pages 1–2 and Table 3, and contact the Office of Financial Aid for more information
+Princeton Subsidized Student Loans, available from the Office of Financial Aid, are also highly recommended and encouraged.
+Please consult Financing Options for Students and Parents 2017–18, specifically pages 1 to 2 and table 3, and contact the Office of Financial Aid for more information.

 To ensure a place in the seminar, a $500 nonrefundable deposit will be charged to participants’ accounts on April 1; the balance of the course fee will be charged to accounts on May 15.